 During the 1900s, Marseille sadly saw the decline of its soap industry with many manufacturers closing one after the other due to the influx of detergents.
 In 1949 Vincent Boetto took the challenge to continue soap making with traditional methods with an aim to save and perpetuate the know how of this ancient trade.
 He started Savonneries Le Sérail and created the Seraglio Soap which has a high content of local olive oil.
 Vincent Boetto’s story is one of determination.
 He acquired a farm located within the city; located and installed the large dough pots and other antique equipment needed to manufacture the cubed soap and went about creating the Seraglio Soap.

 The antique equipment is lovingly preserved and cared for, and by solely using antique equipment and traditional methods, this soap house has earnt the prestigious label of “Enterprise of Living Heritage” award by the CCI Marseille.
 Daniel, Vincent’s son, took over the reins in 2009 and continues in the steps of his father.
 The business has diversified into manufacturing other products such as scented toilet soaps which are made from Marseille soap chips.
 The toilet soaps come in many colours and sizes ranging from small 25g shapes to 300g blocks, some even with crushed petals or lavender flowers that exfoliate the skin.
-Want more information on visiting Marseille?
-Official Marseille Tourism site here
+Doesn’t make you want to add Marseille to your travel itinery… yes, well here’s where you’ll get more information Official Marseille Tourism site here

 The 6 steps in manufacturing authentic Marsellais soap are as follows:

 Step 1 Pasting (empâtage): the ingredients are combined to make a paste

 Step 2 Cooking and Washing (cuisson et lavage): the paste is boiled then washed with salt water

 Step 3 Pouring into the Moulding Tanks: the paste mixture is poured into large tanks